 The Society for Vascular Surgery commissioned a systematic review which suggested that there was no clear benefit to screening for PAD in asymptomatic patients.
 The U.S. Preventive Services Task Force concluded in 2013 that there is insufficient evidence to support screening for PAD with the ABI.

 Peripheral arterial disease (PAD)

 Vascular imaging is considered medically necessary in ANY of the following scenarios:

 Not indicated

-Diagnosis of suspected PAD:
+Diagnosis of suspected PAD in EITHER of the following scenarios: